TheSoftwareHouse/Kakunin/docs-src/performance-testing.md

 There is a possibility to compare `TTFB` value with a maximum given one.

+`TTFB` (Time to first byte) measures the duration from the client making an HTTP request to the first byte of the page being received by the client's browser.

 More details can be found in documentation - `Built-in steps` section.

 ###What needs to be done?